-Help desk industry has undergone a paradigmatic shift in last some years.
+The help desk industry has undergone a paradigmatic shift in the last some years.
 Customers are still calling the help desk but their expectations are higher than ever.
 Help desk is increasingly becoming dependent on various technologies.
-There is growing reliance on analytics and artificial intelligence to assuage customers’ pain points.
+There is a growing reliance on analytics and artificial intelligence to assuage customers’ pain points.

 Gartner predicts that by 2020, an average person will have more conversations with bots than with their spouse.
 It’s surprising that a fair number of them won’t even realize who they are talking to – a bot or a human agent!

-As AI chat bots continue to pave way for more engaging customer interactions and redefining help desk industry, it is yet to be seen how many contact center jobs will they cost.
-What is already certain is that they will increase efficiency, yield better results and boost customer experience.
+As AI chatbots continue to pave way for more engaging customer interactions and redefining the help desk industry, it is yet to be seen how many contact center jobs will they cost.
+What is already certain is that they will increase efficiency, yield better results, and boost customer experience.